The Space Race

 Overview

 The Space Race was a fierce competition between the United States and the Soviet Union to establish superiority in space exploration.
-The two nations wanted to demonstrate their technological prowess and earn the prestige that came with achieving milestones in a field previously thought of as science fiction.
+Both nations sought to demonstrate technological prowess and claim the prestige of achieving milestones in a field once considered science fiction.

 1440 Findings